prjemian/epics-docker/v1.1/n5_custom_synApps/README.md

 ## example use

-TODO:

 Start the IOC in a container:

-    docker run -ti -d --rm --net=host --name iocxxx \
+    docker run -ti -d --rm --net=host --name iocioc -e PREFIX=ioc: \
         prjemian/custom-synapps-6.2:latest \
-        TODO
+        iocxxx/softioc/xxx.sh run

 Once the IOC has started, the full list of PVs provided will be available in file: `iocxxx/dbl-all.txt`.

-    docker exec iocxxx cat iocxxx/dbl-all.txt
+    docker exec iocioc cat iocxxx/dbl-all.txt

-You can interact with the iocxxx console in the container by attaching to the container and running the bash shell:
+You can interact with *iocioc* console in the container by attaching to the container:

     docker attach iocxxx

 Detach with the keyboard combination `^P ^Q` (<control>+p <control>+q).
 If you `exit` the container, it will stop.

-You can access the bash shell in the container:
+You can access the bash shell in the *iocioc* container:

     docker exec -it iocxxx bash